kevindayton/drupal-edit-module-twbs/README.txt

 4. Contextual links on nodes will now have a 'Quick edit' link.
 Clicking it will start in-place editing of that node!

+If you're using Panels, then you'll want to apply a patch that fixes a bug in Panels which prevents Edit from working: https://drupal.org/node/2169571.

 In-place WYSIWYG editing using CKEditor
 ---------------------------------------